 Do you dream of going away by yourself to spend a few days doing what you enjoy, whenever the mood strikes you?
-Many of us spend years doing what we have to do each day, caring for others, working to pay the bills, running businesses or households or perhaps all of the above at the same time.
+Many of us spend years doing what we have to do each day, caring for others, working to pay the bills, running businesses or households, or perhaps all of the above at the same time.
 Life can start to make us feel like a hamster on a wheel if we never take a break.

-Gopher tortoises are one of only four species of land turtles in North America and the only species you’ll find east of the Mississippi River.
+Gopher tortoises are one of only four land turtles in North America and the only species you’ll find east of the Mississippi River.
 They can live up to 80 years in the wild and more than 100 years in captivity.
-They don’t seem to be afraid of humans but they do make a barking sound if you get too close to them.
+They don’t seem to be afraid of humans, but they do make a barking sound if you get too close to them.
 This one was about the size of a basketball!

 These two ladies stood out in their hats and dresses.
 It was fun to visit with them for a moment when I asked for permission to photograph them.